w3f/polkadot-wiki/docs/general/polkadot-v1.md

 ### Polkadot's Additional Functionalities

-The Polkadot relay chain managed [crowdloans](../learn/archive/learn-crowdloans.md) and [auctions](../learn/archive/learn-auction.md).
+The Polkadot relay chain managed parachains' crowdloans and auctions.
 Relay chain cores were leased via auctions in 3-month chunks for a maximum of two years, and crowdloans allowed users to trustlessly loan funds to teams for lease deposits in exchange for pre-sale tokens.
 There was no other way you could access cores on Polkadot 1.0.